exasol/sqlalchemy-exasol/doc/user_guide/examples/index.rst

 .. note::

     The example scripts provided here use a centralized configuration & custom classes and functions to reduce their setup.
-For a simpler and direct SQLAlchemy approach see the examples code in :ref:`first_step` and :ref:`connection_specification`.
+For a simpler and direct SQLAlchemy approach, see the example code in :ref:`first_step` and :ref:`connection_specification`.

 Some basic preparation steps are required to see the examples in action: